Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

-\textbf{Number of object queries in 2nd Ref.} We select the top-k object queries for each support image in 2nd reference In Tab.~\ref{tab:abl_query_num}, we compare how different numbers of k affect the performance.
-It shows that when $k \leq 50$, a relatively stable and close to the best result can be obtained.
-This is consistent with what Tab.~\ref{fig:tesear} has shown because the support branch mask quality can be guaranteed when $k \leq 50$.
+\textbf{Number of Object Queries in Second Reference} In the second reference, we choose the top-k object queries for each support image.
+Tab.~\ref{tab:abl_query_num} compares the performance impact of different k values.
+The results indicate that when $k \leq 50$, a relatively stable outcome close to the best can be achieved.
+This finding aligns with Tab.~\ref{tab:iou_table}, as the support branch mask quality is ensured when $k \leq 50$.